Alejandro Guerrero

 Alejandro Guerrero is a Venezuelan percussionist currently based in Paris, France.
 His musical journey began at the age of 12 when he started playing the trumpet in his high school music band, an experience that lasted for 5 years.
 During this period, he developed a strong passion for percussion that would become his primary musical focus.

 Before turning 20, Alejandro had the opportunity to meet and study with Carlos “Nene” Quintero, a renowned Venezuelan percussionist with a global career, who became his teacher and mentor.
-His musical education was further enriched studying music theory with another great Venezuelan musician and composer, Alex Rodriguez, known as “El Marciano.”
+His musical education was further enriched by studying music theory with another great Venezuelan musician and composer, Alex Rodriguez, known as “El Marciano.”

 Alejandro considers himself fortunate to have studied with these accomplished musicians, not only for the knowledge they imparted but also for the life experiences they shared.
 He regards both men as his teachers and father figures in his musical development.
 His philosophy centers around the belief that being a musician requires constant study and an endless search for experiences that contribute to both personal and professional growth.